Full Body Scan Prices

 - MRI (Magnetic Resonance Imaging) uses strong magnetic fields and radio waves to obtain detailed views of the organs, tissues and skeletal system.

 - It is a non-invasive way to diagnose abnormalities in body structure by producing high resolution images.

 - To detect brain and spine problems like strokes, tumors and aneurysms.

 - To measure metabolical changes in the brain - Functional MRI.

-- To detect the problems with internal organs like Liver, Kidney, Pancreas.
+- To detect problems with internal organs like the Liver, Kidney or Pancreas.

-- To measure the size of heart, thickness of heart walls and other structural changes.
+- To measure the size of heart, thickness of heart walls and other structures.

-- To analyse the bone and joint abnormalities, infections and tumors in soft tissues.
+- To analyse bone and joint abnormalities, infections and tumours in soft tissues.

 - To detect breast cancer.